 Kristina joined the Arvo Pärt Centre in 2012.
-She was attracted by an opportunity to study Arvo Pärt’s work, combining several topics of interest such as contemporary music and music history, creation and reception, and religion and theology.
+She was attracted by an opportunity to study Arvo Pärt’s work, combining contemporary music and music history, creation, reception, theology, and other topics of interest.

-Kristina taught music history at Tallinn Music High School, the Tallinn Old Town College of Education, and Tallinn University.
-She has worked as an editor and contributor for Muusika magazine and has published concert reviews in Estonian cultural publications.
+Kristina has taught music history at Tallinn Music High School, the Tallinn Old Town Educational College, Tallinn University, and Georg Ots Tallinn Music College.
+She has worked as an editor and contributor for Muusika magazine and has published reviews in Estonian cultural publications.

 Kristina graduated from the Department of Musicology at the Estonian Academy of Music and Theatre, and holds a master’s degree in educational sciences from Tallinn University.